-the group unless special arrangements have made with the Director of Music.
-Students in this ensemble must participate in the Winter Disney Trip in December unless special arrangements have been made with the Director of Music Education.
-This cocurricular choir is designed for sophomores, juniors and seniors with advanced skills and previous choral experience only.
-Emphasis is given to all genres of choral music, vocal production, sight singing and music theory.
-The Concert Choir endeavors to sing challenging and high quality literature.
+Students in this ensemble will travel with the group unless special arrangements have made with the Director of Music.
+This co-curricular choir is designed for students with advanced skills and previous choral experience only.
+Emphasis is given to all genres of choral music, vocal production, sight singing and music The Concert Choir endeavors to sing challenging and high quality literature.
 It's goal is to achieve excellence in choral performance.
-Members of the Concert Choir may be involved in many school activities; e.g. Fall Musical, Christmas Vespers, New Faces, music contests and a spring choir tour.
-Sophomores are not admitted unless they receive permission from the Director of Music.
-Students are required to attend concerts.
-Students are required to purchase performance outfits and travel with the group for competition.
-QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.
+Members of the Concert Choir may be involved in many school activities; e.g. Fall Musical, Christmas Vespers, New Faces, music contests.
+Students are required to attend Students are required to QHS Department performance outfits.
+Music Handbook & Extra-Curricular Code of Conduct must be signed.